Temple 50, Hantaji | QR Translator

 The temple also has a strong connection with Sennyuji in Kyoto, which is the family temple of the emperor.
 In 1395, by order of Emperor Go-Komatsu (reigned 1382-1412), the 26th head priest of Sennyuji, Kaio, became the 7th head priest of Hantaji.
 Because of this connection, the temple still retains tiles bearing Sennyuji's 16-petal chrysanthemum emblem.

-In the Edo period (1603-1868), the Tokugawa family favored the temple.
-They even dedicated one of the three statues of the Kangiten that the fourth shogun, Ietsuna had.
+During the Edo period (1603-1868), the Tokugawa family favored the temple.
+They even dedicated one of the three statues of the Kankiten that the fourth shogun, Ietsuna had.
 Thirty-six temples and more than 100 branch temples were located in the temple and flourished as a large temple.

 Highlights